ripper7375/trading-alerts-saas-v7/docs/v7/v7_phase_2_foundation.md

 **What:** Container setup for Flask service
 **Why:** Package Flask for deployment

+💡 BEGINNER TIP: Docker is OPTIONAL for local development!
+   - Local dev: Run Flask with `python run.py`
+   - Production: Docker required for Railway deployment

+   You can develop the Flask service without Docker, then containerize it when ready to deploy.

 ☐ STEP 1: Start Aider (2 minutes)
    ```
    py -3.11 -m aider --model openai/MiniMax-M2